 The 4 dot BDC reticle is realistic.
 It's the EOTECH EXPS3-4 model

 The 68 MOA reticle helps ranging target and allows faster target acquisition with both eyes open.

 The reticle can look blurry under a magnifier, and the shooter can adjust the eyepiece to focus on the reticle.

 This is something FPS players can't simulate or aware of this phenomenon exists in real life

 The game Insurgency is also very realistic even though graphics aren't as good as Call of Duty, but the weapon and accessories are as realistic as Escape From Tarkov.
-They are literally 1:1 from real life.

 If you want the most realistic EOTECH EXPS3 experience, Insurgency will give you that over Call of Duty

 However, the optic can't switch between 1X and 4X, and the only thing the player can do is mount a piggyback red dot on top.